kyverno/chainsaw/website/docs/operations/script.md

       steps:
       - try:
         # ...
-        - command:
+        - script:
+            content: |
-            entrypoint: echo
+              echo "hello chainsaw"
-            args:
-            - hello chainsaw
         # ...
     ```

 ## Usage in `TestStep`

-Below is an example of using `command` in a `TestStep` resource.
+Below is an example of using `script` in a `TestStep` resource.

 !!! example